-After extensive battery research, we decided to use the cells manufactured by Headway.
-They were affordable and many Electric Vehicle enthusiasts/hobbyists are currently using them with good results [3].
-There are currently many manufacturers of Lithium cells so our decision was extremely difficult and time intensive as we weighed our options.
+After extensive battery research, we decided to use the cells manufactured by Turnigy.
+They were affordable and had a 40 % increase in mass energy density.
+There are currently many manufacturers of lithium batteries so our decision was extremely difficult and time intensive as we weighed our options.